-If you are using the Vimeo integration with Patreon, the privacy settings are already configured and only patrons who can access that particular post can access the video.
+If you are using the Vimeo integration with Patreon, the privacy settings are already configured, and only patrons who can access that particular post can access the video.
 These settings can always be changed within Vimeo.

-Attaching a video file to a Post
+Attaching a video file to a post

-This won’t show as a video player in the main body of your post, but it will populate as a link at the bottom of your post.
+This won’t appear as a video player in the main body of your post, but it will populate as a link at the bottom of your post.
 Patrons can then click on the link to download your video file.
 To attach your video file, click the Upload button near the bottom of the Post creator/editor.

-What file types can I attach to Video posts?
+What file types can I attach to video posts?

-Your video file must be 200 MB or less, and in one of the following file formats:
+Your video file must be 200 MB or less and in one of the following file formats:

 .mov, .gif, .mp4, .m4a, .mpeg, .ogg, and .gif

-You’ll know that your file is attached when the upload arrow is gone and you’ll find your file listed at the bottom of the post.
+You’ll know that your file is attached when the upload arrow is gone, and you’ll find your file listed at the bottom of the post.

 How do I make a post for certain patrons only?

-Creators on our Pro, and Premium platform plans, can publish posts for Select Tiers.
+Creators on our Pro and Premium platform plans can publish posts for Select Tiers.
 To do this, use the drop-down under Who can see this post? on the right-hand side of the screen.
 The content of your Post will only be accessed by patrons within the Tiers you’ve selected.

 If you’re a per-creation creator, you cannot simultaneously charge patrons and make a Post only for certain patrons.
 You can find more information about how per-creation billing works.